tapebrief

 Continue monitoring

-Gate-all-around volume ramp visibility — Management reaffirmed >50% served-market share in gate-all-around and wiring but did not provide a refreshed FY26 GAA dollar figure.
-The qualitative claim is intact; the dollar quantification is not yet refreshed.
+Gate-all-around volume ramp visibility and FY26 GAA sizing — Management reaffirmed the >50% served-market share target in GAA and wiring in Q&A, but did not size FY26 GAA in dollar terms.
+The framework around AI-driven markets growing 30-40% is the new lens, but a specific GAA revenue anchor wasn't given.

 Continue monitoring